 There is research saying that at a cardiac arrest, the risk of death increases by 10 percent for every minute if no treatment is inserted.
 Therefore, it is crucial that someone quickly begins cardiopulmonary resuscitation and uses a defibrillator while waiting for an ambulance or other emergency service.

 No training is required to use a heart starter.
 Most heart starters that are available follow the recommendations of the Swedish CPR Council so that it can be as simple as possible to use it.

-We at Safeguard recommend you go for a training so you know exactly how to act in an emergency.
+We at Safeguard recommend you go for training, so you know exactly how to act in an emergency.
 Then you will also feel more prepared and safer if you need to use heart and lung rescue.